ArchitectsTAMABI - Tatiana Letier

 LocationRio de Janeiro, Brazil

-From the architect.
+Text description provided by the architects.
 Two basic principles guided our project for the construction of a new penthouse foor to house a single 234-square-meter apartment, located at the base of the Corcovado Mountain in Rio de Janeiro's forested Jardim Botânico neighborhood.

 The first was a demand for an open space with the least possible amount of internal subdivisions, with the intent to provide good cross ventilation and establish continuity between the interior areas and the surrounding landscape, particularly the Atlantic Rainforest located right in front of the four-story building.
 Our solution was to group together personal and service areas (bedroom, bathrooms, laundry room) in one block that runs along the east façade, thus creating an open space for the rest of the apartment that connects the front terrace all the way to the back terrace.
 The open space accommodates the kitchen, dining room, living room, entrance stairs, and study.